radumg/DynaWeb/README.md

 The samples start from super-simple and progressively increase in complexity :

-__Sample 1 - A first request__
+#### Sample 1 - A first request
 3 nodes, similar to out-of-the-box (OOTB) Dynamo experience today.

-__Sample 2 - A simple request__
+#### Sample 2 - A simple request
-introduces the 3 stages of performing web requests and explains quite a few things.
+Introduces the 3 stages of performing web requests and explains quite a few things.
 Also show how to achieve same thing with the OOTB node.

-__Sample 3 - Requst + benchmarking__
+#### Sample 3 - Requst + benchmarking
-same as sample 2 but with added nodes that provide more information about the request (timing, etc) and output the results to text files.
+Same as sample 2 but with added nodes that provide more information about the request (timing, etc) and output the results to text files.

-__Sample 4 - REST API example__
+#### Sample 4 - REST API example
-this introduces the use of the `WebClient` class and some of the basic priciples of interacting with REST services.
+This introduces the use of the `WebClient` class and some of the basic priciples of interacting with REST services.
 Uses a REST API that is freely accessible and returns JSON reponses.
 Contrasts using a `WebClient` and a `WebRequest` to achieve same thing and also introduces `Deserialisation`.

-__Sample 5 - REST API advanced__
+#### Sample 5 - REST API advanced
 Introduces POST-ing to a REST API service and handling JSON payloads.
 Once the request is submitted, the response is deserialised too.

-__Sample 6 - Complex POST request__
+#### Sample 6 - Complex POST request
-further expands on the above example, building a complex `WebRequest` with 6 steps before its execution.
+Further expands on the above example, building a complex `WebRequest` with 6 steps before its execution.

-__Sample 7 - Autodesk Forge - Upload file__
+#### Sample 7 - Autodesk Forge - Upload file
-this example builds a `WebRequest` and attaches a file to it, to upload directly to the `Autodesk Forge` service.
+This example builds a `WebRequest` and attaches a file to it, to upload directly to the `Autodesk Forge` service.
 See the issue that sparked this sample [here](https://github.com/radumg/DynaWeb/issues/11).

-__Sample 8 - Autodesk Forge - Request auth token__
+#### Sample 8 - Autodesk Forge - Request auth token
-this example builds a POST `WebRequest`, used to request an authorisation token from the `Autodesk Forge` service.
+This example builds a POST `WebRequest`, used to request an authorisation token from the `Autodesk Forge` service.
 See the issue that sparked this sample [here](https://github.com/radumg/DynaWeb/issues/13).

 ## Class structure